1880 United States presidential election

 Presidential elections were held in the United States on November 2, 1880.
-Republican nominee James A. Garfield defeated Winfield Scott Hancock of the Democratic Party.
+The Republican ticket of Representative James A. Garfield of Ohio and New York Republican Party chairman Chester A. Arthur defeated the Democratic ticket of major general Winfield Scott Hancock of Pennsylvania and former Representative William Hayden English of Indiana.

 Incumbent President Rutherford B. Hayes did not seek reelection.
 After the longest convention in the party's history, the factionalized Republicans chose Representative Garfield of Ohio as their standard-bearer.
-The Democratic Party chose General Winfield Scott Hancock of Pennsylvania as their nominee.
+The Democratic Party chose Major General Winfield Scott Hancock of Pennsylvania as their nominee.
 The dominance of the two major parties began to fray as an upstart left-wing party, the Greenback Party, nominated another Civil War general for president, Iowa Congressman James B. Weaver.
 In a campaign fought mainly over issues of Civil War loyalties, tariffs, and Chinese immigration, Garfield narrowly won both the electoral and popular vote.
 He and Hancock each took just over 48 percent of the popular vote, while Weaver and two other minor candidates, Neal Dow and John W. Phelps, together made up the remainder.

-In the end, the popular vote totals of the two main candidates were separated by 1,898 votes (0.11%), the smallest victory in the national popular vote ever recorded.
+In the end, the popular vote totals of the two main candidates were separated by 1,898 votes (0.11%), the smallest victory in the national popular vote ever recorded in terms of both raw votes and percentage.
 In the electoral college, however, Garfield's victory was much larger; he won the tipping point state of New York by 21,033 votes (1.91%).
 Hancock's sweep of the Southern states was not enough for victory, but it cemented his party's dominance of the region for generations.

 This was the first election in which people in every state were able to vote directly for presidential electors, (Note: In 1876, Colorado appointed electors by state legislature due to insufficient time to organize an election.
 From 1864–1872, some states did not choose electors due to the Civil War or Reconstruction.
 Before then, some states gave the choice of electors to the state legislature, including South Carolina which used the system up through 1860.) and the voter turnout rate was one of the highest in the nation's history.
-This was the last of six consecutive presidential election victories for the Republican Party.
+This was the last of six consecutive presidential election victories for the Republican Party, and the last time the outgoing president's party retained the White House in two consecutive open seat elections.
 Garfield was assassinated during his first year in office, and he was succeeded by his vice president, Chester A. Arthur.